How to Prevent Common Running Injuries

 Running is a great way to get in shape, but it can also lead to injuries.
 Knowing

-about common injuries and how to prevent them can keep you on track toward achieving
+about common injuries and how to prevent them can keep you on track toward reaching

 your fitness goals.

 Identify your running goals.
-You may choose to start running to improve your physique, lose weight, increase cardiovascular
+You may choose to start running to improve your figure, lose weight, increase cardiovascular

 fitness, or socialize with friends.
 Whatever the reason, it's a good idea to identify